BloomyControls/pico-ident/README.md

 This project uses a Raspberry Pi Pico to identify and store various information about a system/fixture, settable and retrievable over UART or USB.
-Additionally, writing can be disabled by jumping GPIO pins 14 and 15 together (pins 19 and 20 on the board), and GPIO 13 (pin 17 on the board) can be switched to GND and used as a pulse counter, such as for a fixture lid switch.
-This pin is active low and counts any low pulse longer than a minimum time period (configurable by with a CMake variable).
+Additionally, writing can be disabled by jumping GPIO pins 14 and 15 together (pins 19 and 20 on the board), and either GPIO 12 or 13 (pins 16 and 17 on the board) can be used as a pulse counter, such as for a fixture lid switch.
+Both of these pins are active low and affect the same count.
+However, GPIO 12 is for a normally open switch and GPIO 13 is for a normally closed switch.
+These pins count any pulse longer than a minimum time period (configurable with a CMake variable).

 This project makes use of a Pi Pico and a MIKROE EEPROM 3 Click.
 The I2C lines for the EEPROM should be connected to GPIOs 16 (SDA) and 17 (SCL) (pins 21 and